theonlykorndog/theonlykorndog.github.io/README.md

 ## Install the Tweaks Wizard:

-This method is for those familiar with installing add-ons after a Clear Data or fresh install.
+This guide is for those familiar with installing add-ons after a Clear Data or fresh install.

 <p align="left">
   <ul>